 Is medical marijuana covered by OHIP or private insurance companies?

-Currently Medical Marijuana is not covered by OHIP.
+Currently Medical Cannabis is not covered by OHIP, as it does not have a DIN number.
 Some insurance companies have covered Medical Marijuana.
 These are considered on a case-by-case basis.

 Medical Marijuana for Canadian Veterans and RCMP Officers is typically covered by insurance.

 Medical Cannabis also tax-deductible as a medical expense, so make sure you save your receipts!

 Some provinces have allowed retail access to recreational Cannabis.
 In Ontario, there are no legal dispensaries at the moment.
 Any storefront that sells cannabis in Ontario, is illegal.
 Therefore dispensaries, compassion clubs, and other cannabis retail stores are NOT legal.
 The only legal way to obtain medical cannabis is by mail-order, direct from a Health Canada approved Licensed Producer, delivered to the patients home.
 For more information, please read our blog here.

 There are two main components in the cannabis plant, CBD (cannabidiol) and THC (delta-9-tetrahydrocannabinol), which both belong to a class of compounds called cannabinoids.
 Other cannabinoids exist, but less is known about the effects of these compounds.

 CBD has neuroprotective and anti-inflammatory properties which help to relieve pain, but does not make people feel “high”.
 Many people report great pain relief from strains of Medical Marijuana that are rich in CBD.